-- 7. Location of postings: In buildings, signs should not be posted on any wooden walls or anywhere that obstructs the view or creates a safety hazard (for example, glass doors, lights, etc.) Exceptions will be made for safety and security notices that should stand out.
-Signs should use push pins for bulletin boards and posting putty for all other surfaces. - 8.
-Chalking should only be placed on exposed sidewalks so that weather can remove them in time. - 9.
-Additional questions about postings or to gain permission to place signs larger than 14" x 22" (1/2 sheet of poster board) should be directed to the following building authorities:
+- 10. Location of postings: In buildings, signs should not be posted on any wooden walls or anywhere that obstructs the view or creates a safety hazard (for example, glass doors, lights, etc.) Exceptions will be made for safety and security notices that should stand out.
+Signs should use push pins for bulletin boards and posting putty for all other surfaces. - 11.
+Chalking should only be placed on exposed sidewalks so that weather can remove them in time. - 12.
+Additional questions about postings or to gain permission to place signs larger than 14" x 22" (1/2 sheet of poster board) should be directed to the following building authorities: - The Jo Young Switzer Center and Cordier Auditorium

-- The Jo Young Switzer Center and Cordier Auditorium Office of Conferences and Facilities, upper Jo Young Switzer Center - PERC Athletic Director's Office, upper level, PERC - Administration Building Office of the President, Administration Building - Residence Halls Office of Residential Life, 2nd floor, Calvin Ulrey Hall - Academic and Welcome Center Office of Admissions, Academic Center - All other buildings Office of Academic Affairs, Administration Building.
+Office of Conferences and Facilities, upper Jo Young Switzer Center - PERC Athletic Director's Office, upper level, PERC - Residence Halls Office of Residential Life Office, Chinworth Center

+- Academic and Welcome Center Office of Admissions, Academic Center - All other buildings Office of Academic Affairs,